tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_agile_scrum_for_docs.md

 * If you're a temporary resource on the project, with a work duration of a month or so only, then it probably doesn't make sense to join the engineering scrum.
 There's too much onboarding, familiarization with their process, and more.
 * If the scrum is run poorly, such that daily standups last 30+ minutes, and you have multiple agile scrum teams you're integrated with, this can be a real time killer that will drain your bandwidth while giving very little in return.
 * Most likely you'll have several projects going on at once.
-If you have to modify your approach to each with a different flavor of agile scrum, then you're own workflow and methodology can get to feel a bit disjointed.
+If you have to modify your approach to each with a different flavor of agile scrum, then your own workflow and methodology can get to feel a bit disjointed.
 For example, if each scrum calculates points differently, has different sprint durations, and has other variations, this inconsistency with your methodology can be tiring.
 * If the engineering team wants you to attend all their scrum meetings but won't treat you as a full-fledged member of the scrum (e.g., no tasks, no points, no demos, etc.), then consider creating your own documentation scrum instead.

 {% include random_ad2.html %}